FREE UK DELIVERY ON ORDERS OVER £39.99

 Puppies and dogs are a sucker for a good routine!
 The more you stick to one, the quicker your pup will settle into their new surroundings.
 When it comes to building a dynamite bedtime routine, you can consider the following;

 A day of playing and zoomies.
 Spending the day getting your puppy's wiggles out will ensure a sleepy puppy when it comes to bedtime.
-This will help them drift off to sleep, and recognise that nighttime is sleep time!
+This will help them drift off to sleep, and recognise that night time is sleep time!
+Plus, you should always make napping a big part of their daily routine as this helps to prevent your pup becoming overtired.

 Pre-bed toilet break.
 As you begin your puppy’s bedtime routine, try and start it with a potty break.
 This will get them into the habit of doing their business before a few hours of sleep, so they won’t have to hold it or have any accidents in their bed.
 For the first few weeks, always have puppy pads and cleaning supplies near their sleeping quarters - just in case they don’t quite make it.